idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 **Supported formats:** [WFP 3](http://www.wordfast.com/products/products_wordfast_pro_3), [WFP 5](http://www.wordfast.com/products/products_wordfast_pro_5) (check specifications).
 **Support and manual:** [WFP 3 support wiki](https://www.wordfast.net/wiki/Wordfast_Pro_3) and [manual](), [WFP 5 support wiki](https://www.wordfast.net/wiki/Wordfast_Pro_5) and [manual](http://wordfast.com/WFP/5.0/Wordfast_Pro_Help.htm), videos and training courses available as well.
 **License:** Closed source.
-**Demo:** Wordfast offers a demo version that runs without a paid license for translation memories (TMs) of up to 500 translation units, making it possible to use Wordfast on actual translation projects before you decide to purchase.
+**Demo:** Wordfast offers a demo version that runs without a paid license for translation memories (TM) of up to 500 translation units, making it possible to use Wordfast on actual translation projects before you decide to purchase.
 You can also register for a 30 day, fully functional trial license in case you have TMs that exceed this limit.
 **Cost:** [pricing](http://www.wordfast.com/checkout?product=PRO).
 **Reviews:** [ProZ](https://www.proz.com/software-comparison-tool/tool/wordfast_pro/22).

 ## Swordfish Translation Editor

 [Swordfish](https://www.maxprograms.com/products/swordfish.html) III is an advanced CAT (Computer Aided Translation) tool based on XLIFF 1.2 open standard, designed for demanding professional translators.
 It supports exchanging TMX (Translation Memory eXchange) and uses the GlossML glossary format.
 It includes a super fast Internal database server and integrated support for [RemoteTM Web Server](https://www.maxprograms.com/products/remotetm.html).
-You can also use third party database engines like Oracle 10g or MySQL 5.x for storing TM and terminology data.
+You can also use third-party database engines like Oracle 10g or MySQL 5.x for storing TM and terminology data.

 Swordfish is compatible with other CAT tools, since it supports XLIFF (including SDLXLIFF), Uncleaned RTF, TTX, TTX Exchange and TXML, along with various native file formats.

 Other features include In-Context Exact Matches, full interface customization, segment filtering, comfortable proofreading and TM/MT engines.